-What Not to Do If You’re Alone on Valentine’s
+What to Do If You’re Lonely on Valentine’s

 It’s important to remember at this time of year that Valentine’s Day is just a manufactured holiday that you can choose to participate in or not.
 As much as it might feel like you are the odd man out and everyone else is in a couple, the truth is that it’s just another day out of the year.

-Along those lines, I’ve compiled 10 things not to do if you are single on Valentine’s Day.
+Along those lines, I’ve compiled 10 things to do to feel less lonely if you are single on Valentine’s Day.